CSWomenUMass/bootcamp/README.md

 ## Fork this repository!

 Fork this repository, and clone your copy once you're inside vagrant.
+Note that the notation below: ``${GITHUB_USER_NAME}`` is based on bash variable substitution.
+Basically, if your username is ``cswomenumass``, then the url you need to clone is ``https://github.com/cswomenumass/tech-skills-bootcamp.git``.

     git clone https://github.com/${GITHUB_USER_NAME}/tech-skills-bootcamp.git

+Now go into the directory you just cloned the repository into:

     cd tech-skills-bootcamp # go inside
     git remote add upstream https://github.com/CSWomenUMass/tech-skills-bootcamp.git # tell git that it came from a fork!